2011 Atlantic hurricane season: Tropical Storm Don

 A tropical wave emerged off the western coast of Africa on July 16.
 Tracking westward, the disturbance produced sporadic convection, but remained disorganized through its passage into the Caribbean on July 23.
 Once there, showers and thunderstorms began to develop within an environment marginally conducive for tropical cyclogenesis.
-A broad area of low pressure formed and consolidated over the northwestern Caribbean Sea, and the NHC subsequently designated Tropical Depression Four on July 27; the system further intensified into Tropical Storm Don at 18:00 UTC.
-Steered west-northwestward by a subtropical ridge across over the southeastern United States, the cyclone strengthened initially under low wind shear, attaining a peak intensity with maximum sustained winds of 50 mph and a minimum barometric pressure of 997 mbar (hPa; 997 mbar).
+A broad area of low pressure formed and consolidated over the northwestern Caribbean Sea, and the NHC subsequently designated Tropical Depression Four on July 27 about 60 mi (95 km) northeast of Cancún, Mexico.
+The depression quickly intensified into Tropical Storm Don as it moved into the Gulf of Mexico.
+Steered west-northwestward by a subtropical ridge across over the southeastern United States, Don strengthened initially under low wind shear, attaining a peak intensity with maximum sustained winds of 50 mph and a minimum barometric pressure of 997 mbar (hPa; 997 mbar).
 Despite low shear, Don was met with a significantly more stable environment as it emerged into the Gulf of Mexico.
+As Don approached the Texas coast early on July 30, the thunderstorms rapidly diminished due to the combination of wind shear, drier air, and cooler sea surface temperatures just offshore.
+The winds decreased as the convection dissipated, and Don made landfall on Padre Island National Seashore as a tropical depression at 02:30 UTC on July 30.
+About three and a half hours later, Don degenerated into a remnant low, and the circulation dissipated six hours after that.

-Convection around the center of the storm gradually diminished as a result of a lack of vertical instability, and a decrease in sustained winds was observed accordingly.
-Don weakened to a tropical depression as it moved ashore in Texas, along the Padre Island National Seashore, and continued west-northwestward thereafter; the system degenerated into a remnant area of low pressure by 06:00 UTC on July 30.
 As a tropical cyclone, Don prompted tropical cyclone advisories for the southern Texas coastline.
 Due to its abrupt weakening prior to landfall, rainfall totals and wind observations along the warned areas were scarce; a maximum precipitation total of 2.56 in was documented near Bay City, Texas, and a peak wind gust of 41 mph was recorded at Waldron Field.
+Cotton farmers benefited from what rains that did fall as they harvested their crop.
 The storm produced storm surge values lower than 2 ft as well.
-No damage was reported.
+In Don's final discussion, the National Hurricane Center famously stated that "the cyclone literally evaporated over Texas".